 2. 1791: Canonero II at the Kentucky Derby

 Born with a crooked foreleg, Canonero II was listed amongst 6 horses on a mutual bet in the 1971 Kentucky Derby and the track wouldn’t even allow punters to bet on him to win.

-However, many didn’t realised that Canonero II had already won a race in Venezuela where he was trained and, despite running in 18th place out of 20 horses at the half-mile, Canonero II sailed past every other contender to take 1st place – a story almost as thrilling as playing online slots for real money!
+However, many didn’t realised that Canonero II had already won a race in Venezuela where he was trained and, despite running in 18th place out of 20 horses at the half-mile, Canonero II sailed past every other contender to take 1st place – a story almost as thrilling as playing online slots!